fair-software/fair-software-frontend/README.md

-# fair-software
+# fair-software.nl

-> Recommendations for research software
+Source for the website at http://fair-software.nl .
+This website contains recommendations for research software

 ## Build Setup